deiga/Carpenter/README.md

 Carpenter
 =========

-NodeJS project to list shared steam games among people
+NodeJS project to list shared steam games among people.

+Repo for NodeJS project at University of Helsinki